Curaçao to overhaul regime with new regulator, higher bars to entry

 A new system will be set up, with licences for both B2C operators and B2B suppliers issued by the Curaçao Gaming Authority (CGA), an independent body set up by the government.

 Licences will come with fees, as the government attempts to increase its direct revenue from the gambling sector.

 Mario Galea, the former Malta Gaming Authority chief executive who worked as a consultant on the process, said that B2C operators will be expected to pay a licence application fee of around €4,000, followed by a licence fee of around €12,000 per year and a €250 regulatory fee per month per URL.

 In the short term, all existing sub-licensees will be “grandfathered” into the new system, with an opportunity to convert their sub-licence into a transitional licence that will last for 12 months.
 The government has already begun to register all existing sub-licensees, with only those who have registered eligible for conversion to a transitional licence.

 The new licence will carry with it additional controls.
 As well as enhanced money laundering measures, licensees will also be required to have at least three employees hired in “key positions” working on the island.

-Gibraltar, another popular point of supply for international operators, itself introduced a new Gambling Act this year focused on ensuring a stronger local presence for licensees, though it included less specifics of what a local presence would entail.
+Gibraltar, another popular point of supply for international operators, itself introduced a new Gambling Act this year focused on ensuring a stronger local presence for licensees, though it included fewer specifics of what a local presence would entail.

-Finance Minister Javier Silvania told iGB that – after the transition period – some operators may be forced to exit, but that he has “no issue” with that.
+Finance minister Javier Silvania told iGB that – after the transition period – some operators may be forced to exit, but that he has “no issue” with that.